Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: LLMs for Token Causality and Causal Judgments

 Limiting the response to one sentence discourages more verbose responses.

 \begin{dialogue} \dialoguesize \speak{LLM} Yes, Mike caused the beer to spill; if Mike hadn't bumped into the table, the beer bottle would not have fallen and spilled. \end{dialogue}

 The LLM zeroes in on the necessary causality as the explanation.
-More generally, we can prompt the LLM to invoke the necessary cause principle and output the actual cause for an event.
+More generally, we can prompt the LLM to invoke the necessary cause principle and output the token cause for an event.

 In the above example, Mike's bumping into the table was necessary for the beer to spill.
 Moreover, it was also \textit{sufficient} to cause the beer to spill.
 But there are many cases where a causal event is a necessary but insufficient cause of an outcome.